piotrsuchy/go-crud-api/README.md

 In this repo I've put the code for a simple CRUD API made with Golang.
 All the code is within the main.go file and there's no frontend, however I've tested it with POSTMAN API calls:

+## SCRIPTS

+I've also created bash scripts to help run and navigate the project - I even implemented test script that makes sure the curl commands are working as expected - meaning the http requests return the correct status codes.

 ## GET ALL

 A screenshot from postman after sending a GET ALL get request: